cmpprevot/Huenicorn/README.md

 make
 ```

-The output is a standalone executable called huenicorn
+The output is a standalone executable called huenicorn.
 When running Huenicorn, make sure that the "webroot" directory is in the cwd (current working directory).

 ### Executing program